 Physical therapists recommend weighted blankets because their benefits are backed by research.
 Swaddling yourself in a weighted blanket produces a grounding effect that sensitizes your DPT zones.

 By sensitizing the DPT zones, weighted blankets release endorphins.
-Remember how we said earlier that morphine and opioids are quite powerful painkillers.
+Remember how we said earlier that morphine and opioids are quite powerful painkillers?

 Endorphins (a word gotten from “endo” which means internal and “-orphins” from morphine) are the body’s own opioid.
 They are released when we feel pain and when the appropriate receptors are sensitized.
 This release leads to a termination of the pain and makes you quite comfortable.

-Back pain can be so severe as to prevent people from having a restful night sleep.
+Back pain can be so severe as to prevent people from having a restful night’s sleep.
 Weighted blankets signal an end to this.
 Swaddling yourself in a weighted blanket when you are about to sleep does two things.

 Firstly, it kills the pain through a mechanism we have seen earlier.
-Secondly, it promotes long and deep sleep by increasing the release of serotonin which is converted to melatonin (the hormone responsible for falling asleep) and decreasing cortisol (which has been called the wake-up hormone).
-This dual action makes sure sleep is long, deep and painless.
+Secondly, it promotes long and deep sleep by increasing the release of serotonin which is converted to melatonin (the hormone responsible for falling asleep), and decreasing cortisol (which has been called the wake-up hormone).
+This dual action makes sure sleep is long, deep, and painless.

 When you compare the cost of a weighted blanket to the hourly costs of hiring a physical therapist, it’s a no-brainer!
-Coupling weighted blanket use with a healthy lifestyle and good exercise regimen (as suggested by a licensed physical therapist) is the best way to overcome recurrent back pain.
-Stop by at your physical therapist’s for a monthly massage too!
+Coupling weighted blanket use with a healthy lifestyle and a good exercise regimen (as suggested by a licensed physical therapist) is the best way to overcome recurrent back pain.
+Stop by your physical therapist’s for a monthly massage too!

 Choosing the perfect weighted blanket